Kit car insurance

 • Join a dedicated kit car club – members often benefit from discounts with insurance providers.

-• Keep your car secure – parking off-street in a safe place overnight could reduce the cost of your premium.
+• Keep your car secure – parking off-street in a safe place overnight could help reduce the cost of your premium.
 Some insurance providers may also offer a discount for industry-approved immobilisers and alarms.

 You can also shop around to find a good range of deals from different insurance providers, then choose the one that best suits your needs and budget.